Farang: South, Southeast and East Asia

-Other uses
+Regional evolution

 South Asia

 In Bangladesh and West Bengal, the modern meaning of firingi (ফিরিঙ্গি) refers to Anglo-Bengalis or Bengalis with European ancestry.
 Most firingis tend to be Bengali Christians.
-Descendants of firingis which married local Bengali women may also be referred to as Kalo Firingis (Black firingis) or Matio Firingis (Earth-coloured firingis).
+Descendants of firingis who married local Bengali women may also be referred to as Kalo Firingis (Black firingis) or Matio Firingis (Earth-coloured firingis).
 Following the Portuguese settlement in Chittagong, the Portuguese fort and naval base came to be known as Firingi Bandar or the Foreigner's Port.
 There are also places such as Firingi Bazaar which exist in older parts of Dhaka and Chittagong.
 The descendants of these Portuguese traders in Chittagong continue to be referred to as Firingis.
 The Indian biographical film Antony Firingee was very popular in the mid-20th century and was based on Anthony Firingee – a Bengali folk singer of Portuguese origin.
 There is also a river in the Sundarbans called Firingi River.

+In Telugu phirangi (ఫిరంగి) means cannon, due to cannons being an import.

+In Sinhala parangi (පරංගි) was used to refer to the Portuguese people.
+The poem Parangi Hatana describes the Battle of Gannoruwa.

 In the Maldives faranji was the term used to refer to foreigners of European origin, especially the French.
 Until recently the lane next to the Bastion in the northern shore of Malé was called Faranji Kalō Gōlhi.